Normalizations and misspecification in skill formation models: Monte Carlo simulations

 In the following, I will investigate the effect of multiplying the skill measures by a single constant $s_{\theta}$ in all periods, which changes the loadings, but not the age-invariance assumption.
 For example, the first measure, say $\tilde{Z}_{\theta,t,1}$, is generated by

 but when I estimate the model, I use

 which is also an age-invariant measure.
-The estimators still impose that the loadings are equal to 1 ($\lambda_{\theta,t,1} = 1$ for all $t$ with my estimator and $\lambda_{\theta,t,1} = 1$ and $\lambda_{I,t,1} = 1$ for all $t$ with the estimator of \shortciteN{AMN:19}).
+The estimators still impose that the loadings are equal to 1 ($\lambda_{I,t,1} = 1$ for all $t$ with my estimator and $\lambda_{\theta,t,1} = 1$ and $\lambda_{I,t,1} = 1$ for all $t$ with the estimator of \shortciteN{AMN:19}).
 Of course, in practice, we do not know the DGP and there is no reason to believe that the true loading is $1$.
 Ideally, the restriction should be a normalization in which case the results would be invariant to scaling the data or changing its units of measurement.
 However, Corollary \ref{c:ces_ident} implies that the estimator of \shortciteN{AMN:19} is inconsistent.
-I look at the implications for elasticities and counterfactual predictions, which are point identified (as shown in Theorem \ref{th:identfunctionsces}) and are invariant to the scaling when using the new estimator.
-I take $s_{\theta} = 1$, which is the correctly specified model, as well as $s_{\theta} = 2/3$ and $s_{\theta} = 2$, which are small changes of the units of measurement that have a large impact on the results.
-I report average estimates from 200 simulated data sets.
+I consider the implications for elasticities and counterfactual predictions, which are point identified (as shown in Theorem \ref{th:identfunctionsces}) and are invariant to the scaling when using the new estimator.\footnote{These features are also invariant to scaling the investment measures with my estimator and I could have set $\lambda_{\theta,t,1}$ instead of $\lambda_{I,t,1}$ to 1.} I take $s_{\theta} = 1$, which is the correctly specified model, as well as $s_{\theta} = 2/3$ and $s_{\theta} = 2$.
+I report average estimates from 500 simulated data sets.